retypeapp/retype/guides/linking.md

 ## Raw HTML anchor links

-If retype markdown is not letting your link the way you need it, linking via HTML Anchor tags should help.
-Retype won't touch raw HTML links unless they begin with any of the URL tokens above.
+If Retype markdown is not letting your link the way you need it, linking via HTML Anchor tags (`<a href="url">text</a>`) should help.
+Retype will not touch raw HTML links unless they begin with any of the URL tokens above.

 !!!
-For effect of the examples below, we assume the edited file is the source of this page itself, that is, `guides/linking.md` in the project's input directory.
+For the examples below, suppose the edited file is the source of this page itself, that is, `guides/linking.md` in the project's input directory.
 !!!

 === Examples